MicrosoftDocs/powerbi-docs/powerbi-docs/troubleshoot/known-issues/known-issue-187-show-bar-only-data-bars-doesnt-work.md

 ## Description of problem

-Applying **Show bar only** for a visual, such as a table or matrix, that uses data bars conditional formatting will not work.
+Applying **Show bar only** for a visual (such as a table or matrix) that uses data bars conditional formatting doesn't work.
 The failure occurs in both Power BI Service and Power BI Desktop.
-Once the report has been uploaded to Power BI Service, you will not be able to modify the data bar settings to restore its working nature.
+Once the report has been uploaded to Power BI Service, you won't be able to modify the data bar settings to restore its working nature.

 ## Symptoms

-If **Show bar only** is applied, you will see one of two errors:
+If **Show bar only** is applied, you'll see one of two errors:

-1. In the Service, the visual will not refresh and show an endless spinning wheel.
+1. In the Service, the visual won't refresh and show an endless spinning wheel.
 1. In the Desktop, an error is thrown.

 ## Solutions and workarounds

-To workaround this issue, you will need to remove the option.
+To workaround this issue, you'll need to remove the option.
 To find the **Show bar only** setting, traverse to the formatting pane of the visual.
 Under the Conditional formatting area, select the **Advanced controls** link.
 Then you can check or uncheck **Show bar only**. <p>

-You will not be able to modify the settings on Power BI Service; instead, remove the option in Power BI Desktop and then republish the report to Power BI Service.
+You won't be able to modify the settings on Power BI Service; instead, remove the option in Power BI Desktop and then republish the report to Power BI Service.

 ## Next steps